LORD BYRON

 F: Please do be seated on that chair my Lord - I am burthened with great grief

-H(wears an expression of concern and amusement): Are your wives harassing you for welfare payments?
+H(wears an expression of concern and amusement): Are your wives harassing you for bank tokens?
 Are your percents not paying sufficient dividends? (snickers) - what can ail a hearty yeoman like you Fletcher?

 F(woeful): Didn’t I ask you to be seated my Lord - I have discomforting information